-Making animated 'pets' for IMVU using Blender 3D - advanced Prep & Export
+Making animated IMVU pets using Blender - advanced Prep & Export

 Making a pet for IMVU is just as easy as making any other item as also requires a 'mesh' (the object itself) and a 'skeleton' (the armature everything is 'attached' to - also referred to as a "rig").